Course Enrolment

 While it's exciting, there's also a lot of information to know and big decisions to make.
 But you're not in it alone; the Office of the Registrar is here to help every step of the way.

-Here's an overview of some must-know info for navigating course enrolment at UTM.
+Keep reading for an overview of some must-know info for navigating course enrolment and planning for your first year at UTM.

 Course Enrolment Dates